About International Securities Identification Number (ISIN)

 ISINs were once considered only a secondary form of security identification, used exclusively for clearing and settlement.
 In recent years, some European countries have adopted ISINs as their primary security identifier.
 ISINâ€™s are implicitly used in the U.S. and Canada because they are built upon CUSIP numbers.
 Over time, most countries appear willing to adopt ISIN numbering either as a primary or secondary identifier.
 In countries with no NNA, three neighboring individual NNAs work together to administer ISINs.

 The U.S. NNA is the CUSIP Global Services (cusips are owned by the American Bankers Association and managed by Standard & Poor's) and its NSIN is a CUSIP number.
-Similarly in the U.K., the Stock Exchange Daily Official List (SEDOL) is used as the NSIN source, issued by the country's NNA, the London Stock Exchange.
+Similarly in the U.K., the Stock Exchange Daily Official List (SEDOL) is used as the NSIN source, issued by the country's NNA.
 The Swiss NNA Telekurs bases its NSINs on a Valor Number, the Hong Kong Exchange (HKEx) is responsible for ISINs in China, Indian ISINs are managed by the Securities and Exchange Board of India and Bursa Malaysia handles Malaysian ISIN administration.

 Universal acceptance of ISIN is important in meeting the goal of global straight-through processing (GSTP), which is the electronic handling of the trade clearing and settlement without manual intervention.
 ISINS are used by share custodians to track holdings of institutional investors in a format which is consistent across markets worldwide.

 The Global ISIN Access Mechanism was developed in 1994 to facilitate the electronic exchange of ISIN information across the different NNAs.
 ANNA is charged with the implementation and availability of ISIN throughout the world.
 To that end, they have worked out an information exchange process named GIAM-2, which uses the Internet and CD-ROM technologies.

 ISIN.org is owned by ISIN Data Limited., a Belize company.
 ISIN.org is an independent service provider for the global financial market.
 ISIN.org is not affiliated with any banks, governments or financial associations or institutions.
 ISIN.org is a consulting firm and does not issue or assign ISINs or other codes but assists companies with their business needs.